Antic Hay

-Antic Hay is a comic novel by Aldous Huxley, published in 1923.
-The story takes place in London, and depicts the aimless or self-absorbed cultural elite in the sad and turbulent times following the end of World War I.
+Antic Hay is a novel by Aldous Huxley, published in 1923.
+The story takes place in London, and gives a satiric depiction of the aimless or self-absorbed cultural elite in the sad and turbulent times following the end of World War I.

-The book follows the lives of a diverse cast of characters in bohemian, artistic and intellectual circles, and has been called a "novel of ideas" rather than people.

-It expresses a mood of mournful disenchantment and reinforced Huxley's reputation as an iconoclast.
-The book was condemned for its cynicism and for its immorality because of its open debate on sex.
+A 1923 review opined that Antic Hay was "probably the most brilliant novel of the year" and summarized Huxley's theme as "contemporary civilization is damnable, and...the dark stream of Time is the only reality."
+A 1961 scholarly journal article characterized the book's theme as "disunity, disorder and disorganization" whose characters "illustrate a disreputable world disintegrating into fragments."
+It reinforced Huxley's reputation as an iconoclast.
+The book was condemned for its cynicism and for its supposed immorality because of its open debate on sex.
 The novel was banned for a while in Australia and burned in Cairo.

-Superficially the story follows one Theodore Gumbril in his invention of Gumbril's Patent Small-Clothes, trousers which contain a pneumatic cushion in the seat.
+Superficially the story follows Theodore Gumbril, a teacher in an English boarding school who invents Gumbril's Patent Small-Clothes, trousers which contain a pneumatic cushion in the seat.

 Gumbril's quest for love occasionally makes him resort to utilizing "The Complete Man" which is a disguise he concocts around a false full beard.
 With it he is able to overcome his shyness and approach women in public places with a bold directness.
 However he is then left with the problem of how he reveals his real self to the women he befriends.

-It was written just after Huxley and his wife moved to Italy, where they lived from 1923 to 1927.
+The novel was written just after Huxley and his wife moved to Italy, where they lived from 1923 to 1927.